tetratelabs/istio-distro.io/content/istio-in-practice/zero-downtime-releases/_index.en.md

             subset: debug
 ```

 The above VirtualService is missing a "fallback" route.
-In case the request doesn't match (i.e. missing `my-header: debug` for example), Istio won't know where to route the traffic to.
-To fix this, always define a route that applies in case non of the matches evaluate to true.
+In case the request doesn't match (i.e., missing `my-header: debug`, for example), Istio won't know where to route the traffic to.
+To fix this, always define a route that applies if none of the matches evaluates to true.
 Here's the same VirtualService, with a fallback route to the subset called `prod`.

 ```yaml
 apiVersion: networking.istio.io/v1alpha3